 Dianna La Grassa

-Dianna has a strong business background, having worked in banking for 8 years and specifically financial education for the past five years.
+Dianna has a strong business background, with over 10+ years of professional experience across the financial services and education sectors.
 She holds a Master of Business Administration and an undergraduate degree in Psychology.
 In addition she is a NIDA trained actress and has starred in independent feature films such as the award winning 54 Days.

 Johnny is a CPA who brings strong commercial experience across multiple industries and disciplines.
 His expertise in this area includes taxation, BAS, GST, PAYGW and expertise in a Xero accounting software.
 Johnny has previously worked in not-for-profit organisations and brings an accounting passion for small to medium enterprises.
 He was seeking a way to return to work in the non-profit field and upon seeing the important and essential work that Bus Stop Films was doing, he felt this was a perfect opportunity to get back into this sector.
 Johnny is an essential member of the team and believes in the messages and values espoused by Bus Stop Films and its team.